Exploring Systematic Errors in the Inferred Parameters of the Transiting Planet KELT-15b and its Host Star: KELT-15 as a Test Case

-\cite{kelt15b} found that KELT-15b is a hot Jupiter with a radius of $1.443^{+0.110}_{-0.057} R_{J}$ and a roughly 3 day orbit.
-Stellar parameters were determined using Spectroscopy Made Easy \citep{SME}.
+\citet{kelt15b} determined that KELT-15 is a G0 type star, roughly 4.6 Gyr in age.
+In Table \ref{tab:system_params} we also show the broad-band absolute photometry we used to construct our SED.
+These magnitude observations are the same observations used in \citet{kelt15b} aside from the exclusion of the APASS magnitudes used in that study and the addition of the Gaia DR3 magnitude measurements included here. \cite{kelt15b} found that KELT-15b is a hot Jupiter with a radius of $1.443^{+0.110}_{-0.057} R_{J}$ and a roughly 3 day orbit.
+The stellar effective temperature and metallicity were determined using Spectroscopy Made Easy \citep{SME}.
 The observations were originally fit using a modified version of the first iteration of EXOFAST \citep{exofast1}.
 The authors fit the system twice using constraints on the host star properties from the YY model in one fit and the Torres relations in another.
-They also found the eccentricity of the system to be consistent with zero within 2-$\sigma$.
+They also found the eccentricity of the system to be consistent with zero to within $2\sigma$.

+Additionally, due to its 3 days period we assume KELT-15b's orbit is nearly circular \citep{Adams:2006,Goldreich:1966}.
+Using Equation 3 in \citet{Adams:2006}, we can roughly expect a circularization timescale of 820 Myr, far shorter than age of system of 4.6 Gyr as estimated by \citet{kelt15b}.

-In our analysis of KELT-15b we include recent \tess\ observations which were not available at the time of the discovery paper. \tess\ recorded two sets of observations in January and February of 2019 and three sets of observations from the early months of 2021.
+In our re-analysis of KELT-15b we include recent \tess\ observations which were not available at the time of the discovery paper. \tess\ provides high-quality relative photometry dataset that can be used to improve the precision of the system parameters. \tess\ recorded two sets of observations in January and February of 2019 and three sets of observations from the early months of 2021.
 KELT-15b provides an excellent example of a hot Jupiter with significant follow up observations.
-Any variation produced by our analysis with different models will be purely produced by different assumptions in fitting the derived parameters as we expect our direct observables to be well constrained by these robust observations.
+These \tess\ data provide tighter constraints on the directly observable light curve properties like $T$, $\tau$, and $\delta$ than were previously possible.
+Also when appropriate we adopt the corrected \textit{Gaia} DR3 parallax \citep{GaiaeDR3,Lindegren2021}.
+In 2018, the host star, KELT-15, was also part of a large scale homogeneous analysis of exoplanet host stars. \citet{sweetcat} provided additional high-resolution spectra observations and produced updated estimates of \teff\ and [Fe/H].
+The updated \teff\ estimate of 6428 $\pm$ 72 K disagrees with the \citet{kelt15b} of 6003 $\pm$ 56 by 6 sigma.
+We adopt the updated \citet{sweetcat} values for this analysis with a 2\% uncertainty as recommended by \citet{tayar2022}.